Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Tank Enabled"					"0"

+			// The note to display for the Super Tank when it spawns.
+			// Note: This note is also displayed for clones so the chat could be spammed if multiple clones spawn.
+			// Character limit: 244
+			"Tank Note"						""

 			// The health of bosses needed for each stage.
 			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 1.
 			// Note: The values will be added to the boss's new health on every new stage.